Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Political Leaning and Polarization of News Outlets

-Model selection is carried out via two popular predictive measures, the Deviance Information Criterion (DIC) \citep{spiegelhalter2002bayesian} and the log pointwise predictive density (lppd) of \cite{gelman2014understanding} (see Appendix \ref{subsec:model_sel} for further details).
-Tables \ref{tab:DIC} and \ref{tab:lppd} report both criteria and indicate that the model without the dynamic component ($\mathcal{M}_{3r}$) is dominated by the other two specifications for each country $r$.
-Except for Spain and to some extent Italy, very similar scores are obtained for $\mathcal{M}_{1r}$ and $\mathcal{M}_{2r}$.
-This is to be expected as $\mathcal{M}_{1r}$ aims to offer more informative latent coordinates rather than an improved fit for the network.
-Table \ref{tab:lppd} also includes results for the random graph models, which are clearly performing worse than our models.
+Model selection is carried out via two popular predictive measures, the Deviance Information Criterion (DIC) \citep{spiegelhalter2002bayesian} and the log pointwise predictive density (lppd) of \cite{gelman2014understanding}.
+Table \ref{tab:DIC} reports both criteria (see Appendix \ref{subsec:model_sel}, \citealp{Casarin2025Supplement}, for further details).
+A first comparison conducted using the DIC and lppd of model $\mathcal{M}_1$, $\mathcal{M}_2$ and $\mathcal{M}_3$ highlights the contributions of the observed leaning \emph{a-là} \citet{gentzkow2015media} and the dynamic component.
+The model without the dynamic component ($\mathcal{M}_{2}$) is dominated by the other two specifications for each country.
+Except for Spain and to some extent Italy, very similar scores are obtained for $\mathcal{M}_{1}$ and $\mathcal{M}_{3}$.
+This is to be expected as $\mathcal{M}_{3}$ aims to offer more interpretable latent coordinates rather than an improved fit for the network.
+Table \ref{tab:DIC} also includes results for the random graph models $\text{RG}_1$ and $\text{RG}_2$ which are clearly performing worse than our models.
+A comparison between models $\mathcal{M}_3$, $\mathcal{M}_4$, $\mathcal{M}_5$ and $\mathcal{M}_6$ highlights the effect of increasing the number of dimensions.
+The best-performing model on the basis of DIC and lppd is $\mathcal{M}_6$ ($d = 2$ and $K = 5$).
+Graphical inspection reveals that the latent space results for $\mathcal{M}_6$ are in line with those of the other models (see Appendix \ref{G:high-order}, \citealp{Casarin2025Supplement}, for additional results).